mpeng19/sparsity-modelling/README.md

-# sparsity-modelling
+## sparsity-modelling
-modelling unstructured and structure tensor core sparsity
+final project for 6.5930 - modelling and exploration of structured and unstructured sparsity